raihaninfo/rm-dark-theme/README.md

 - Toggle preview (`Shift+CMD+V` on macOS or `Shift+Ctrl+V` on Windows and Linux)
 - Press `Ctrl+Space` (Windows, Linux) or `Cmd+Space` (macOS) to see a list of Markdown snippets

-# theme in Marketplace <a href='https://marketplace.visualstudio.com/items?itemName=raihaninfo.rm-dark-theme'>rm-dark-theme</a>
+# theme in Marketplace <a style="text-decoration: none;" href='https://marketplace.visualstudio.com/items?itemName=raihaninfo.rm-dark-theme'>rm-dark-theme</a>

 ### For more information